 So… Jenny & I took the short flight from El Calafate to Ushuaia to see the penguins.
 We stayed an extra day to trek in the Tierra del Fuego National Park.

 On our last afternoon Jenny went for a run along the Beagle Channel waterfront.
-I attempted Spanish at the post office mailing a present to my grandson and again at a bakery requesting ‘pain & queso’.
+I attempted Spanish at the post office, mailing a present to my grandson and again at a bakery requesting ‘pain & queso’.
+That was really fun.
+Just a bit out of the way and I felt I was meeting the real people of Ushuaia and they were lovely.

 - Tierra Turismo did an excellent job managing everything for us

-- Hotel Alto Andino was fine & had a seating area overlooking the harbour.
+- Hotel Alto Andino was fine & had a seating area overlooking the harbour, but be prepared for the steep climb up to it from the main street.

 - The restaurants Ramos Generales on the harbour & Tante Sara on the main street were good.